VIoTGPT: Learning to Schedule Vision Tools in LLMs towards Intelligent Video Internet of Things: Experiments

-\textbf{Additional Experimental Results.} In addition to the experimental results in Table~\ref{table:main}, we present a comparison of the performance of the validation set and the test set.
+\textbf{Additional Experimental Results.} We present a comparison of the performance of the validation set and the test set.
 The experimental results of single tool responses, interrelated tools responses, and all responses are listed in Table~\ref{table:com1}, Table~\ref{table:com2}, and Table~\ref{table:com3}.
 We found that there is still scope for improvement on the validation set.
 The experimental evidence suggests that the implementation of more powerful LLMs is imperative to achieve better results.
 In addition, there exists a significant performance gap between the validation set and the test set.
 It is evident that the performance gap is primarily due to the semantic differences in human queries or the diversity of queried knowledge videos.
 By identifying and addressing these challenges in the future, VIoTGPT can achieve better performance.